grame-cncm/embaudio/web/docs/lectures/intro.md

 2. Install teensyduino following these instructions: [https://www.pjrc.com/teensy/td_download.html](https://www.pjrc.com/teensy/td_download.html)

+3. If you are on Linux, make sure to install the udev rules, the udev rules file is available here:[https://www.pjrc.com/teensy/00-teensy.rules](https://www.pjrc.com/teensy/00-teensy.rules). execute the command:  ```sudo cp 00-teensy.rules /etc/udev/rules.d```

-3. Clone embaudio github repository (if not done already):
+4. Clone embaudio github repository (if not done already):
 [https://github.com/grame-cncm/embaudio](https://github.com/grame-cncm/embaudio
 )

-4. You will need some files written specifically for the AUD cours: the `examples/teensy/libraries/mydsp`directory available in the github cloned .
+5. You will need some files written specifically for the AUD cours: the `examples/teensy/libraries/mydsp`directory available in the github cloned .
 Copy the `mydsp`directory in the directory `$ARDUINOPATH/libraries`

 ##Getting Started on TC Machines
 Arduino is installed in directory `/opt/arduino-1.8.19`.
 Launching arduino is done simply by typing the command `arduino` in a command line shell.
 However, the `mydsp` library must be made available to arduino.
 For that, you have to select a directory for additionnal arduino library, for instance `/home/mylogin/Arduino` and indicate it to arduino par writing the directory path in `file->preference->sketchbook location`.
 Then copy the `mydsp` directory in the  `/home/mylogin/Arduino`directory.